Battle of Shusha (2020): Prelude

 Shusha had been under sporadic artillery fire since the beginning of the war.
 Novaya Gazeta reported that on 4 October, the Azerbaijani forces had rocketed the House of Culture in Shusha, where, according to local residents, hundreds of military and police officers were present.
 Later on, the local Armenian media reported that more than 22 police officers were killed, and about 200 more were injured during the attack.
 The New York Times also reported that the building was damaged.
 On 8 October, Ghazanchetsots Cathedral in the city came under bombardment, reportedly by Azerbaijan, and was seriously damaged; Azerbaijan denied any responsibility.
 Throughout October, reports emerged that Shusha, as well as villages nearby, were being rocketed and shelled by Azerbaijani forces, while Azerbaijan denied shelling the city.
 On 28 October, Artsakh authorities stated that the situation in Chanakchi, located several kilometres south-east of Shusha, was "tense".
 The next day, Armenian Ministry of Defence stated that clashes were taking place in the village, and the self-proclaimed President of Artsakh, Arayik Harutyunyan, stated that the Azerbaijani forces were already 5 km from Shusha.
-On 30 October, clashes were reported to have erupted near Shusha, especially Dashalty.
+On 30 October, clashes were reported to have erupted near Shusha.
 On the same day, an Abkhazian Network News Agency correspondent reported that large explosions were heard near the city.
 The next day, Artsakh authorities stated that Shusha had again come under bombardment.
 On 2 November, the Armenian authorities stated that fierce clashes were taking place near Shusha.